jmlweb/tsnextstarter/README.md

 ## 🧠 Philosophy

-To be opinionated on the tooling, but not on the code
+To be opinionated on the tools, but not on the code

 ### What's included

 - The basic Next.js template with [TypeScript](https://www.typescriptlang.org/) support
 - [Jest](https://jestjs.io/) and [Testing Library](https://testing-library.com/docs/react-testing-library/intro/) (provided by [@swc/jest](https://swc.rs/docs/usage/jest) for better performance)
 - [Mocking for http req and res](https://github.com/howardabrams/node-mocks-http) (useful for API handlers)
-- Two [layouts](https://nextjs.org/docs/basic-features/layouts) ready to be used: A "common" one (intended to be used as default) and an "empty" one (just in case you need a completely different look & feel for some pages)
+- Two [layouts](https://nextjs.org/docs/basic-features/layouts) are ready to be used: A "common" one (intended to be used as default) and an "empty" one (just in case you need a completely different look & feel for some pages)
 - [Storybook](https://storybook.js.org/) configured and integrated with Next.js
-- [Cypress](https://www.cypress.io/) already configured for Next.js and integrated with github actions
+- [Cypress](https://www.cypress.io/) is already configured for Next.js and integrated with GitHub actions
 - [prettier](https://prettier.io/)
 - [eslint](https://eslint.org/)
   - prettier integration